-Only one new case was identified during the 2012-2013 who was diagnosed co-infection with TB.
+Two new cases were identified in 2014 both of which were not TB/HIV co-infection.
 Of the 8 people living with HIV, seven are currently on ARV treatment; the eighth has decided to stop ART due to the side effects.
-All are living in Majuro.
-Three are three male and five are female.
+All HIV Cases are living in Majuro.
+There are three males and five are females.
 The age range of those currently living with HIV on-island is between 21-40 years, with the biggest cluster of four in the 26-30 year age range.